 In 2016, for the first time we welcome We Are Neutral as our official carbon offset provider.
 Founded in 2008, We Are Neutral created the first carbon neutral sports program at the University of Florida.
 In addition, they provide the carbon offsets for the annual music festival, Bonnaroo.
 We Are Neutral’s carbon offsets are created by planting indigenous trees on local conservation land, partnering with local landfills to capture methane emissions and by performing free of charge energy retrofits for low income families.

-In the coming months we’ll be sharing all kinds of tips and tricks on ways you can make small changes in your every day life (check out our water bottle infographic below!).
+We’re sharing all kinds of tips and tricks on ways you can make small changes in your every day life.
 Follow us on Twitter @TheAtlanticCup and track the #AtCup1Thing hashtag.
-Below are just a few of the images we’ll be sharing with suggestions on how you can make a difference in your every day life.

 In 2104, The Atlantic Cup presented by 11th Hour Racing aimed for carbon neutral status and through the help of Nexus our Carbon Offset Sponsor, we did it for the 3rd year in a row!
 Nexus offset the race’s footprint with carbon credits supporting Hydrologic, The Ceramic Water Purifier Project.
 Hydrologic locally manufactures ceramic water purifiers (CWP) that provide clean drinking water to rural households resulting in reduced wood fuel consumption while supporting local economic development.
 21 Gold Standard Voluntary Emission Reduction credits were retired on the Markit Exchange.